vitoralm/vitoralm/README.md

 Hi there! 👋
 I'm Vitor Almeida Pires, a Senior Quality Assurance Engineer from Goiânia, Brazil 🇧🇷.
-I have over 10 years of experience in software development and agile quality processes.
-Currently, I work remotely at Argyle, a payroll company based in the United States.
+I have over 10 years of experience (which 5 of them working full remotely) in software development and agile quality processes with a big variety of automation frameworks and programming languages such as Python and TypeScript.

 🛠️ What I do
 ✅ QA & Test Automation: Experienced with Appium, Playwright, Cypress, and Postman